The following professionals lent their expertise to this article:

 Scholarships and Grants for Marginalized College Students

-Scholarships and grants represent the most advantageous form of financial aid because they provide free money that never needs to be repaid, unlike student loans that can burden graduates with debt for decades.
-These funding sources are particularly crucial for marginalized students, including those from low-income backgrounds, BIPOC communities, and first-generation college students, as they help break down systemic barriers to higher education.
+Scholarships and grants represent the most advantageous forms of financial aid because, unlike student loans, they provide free money for college that never needs to be repaid.
+These funding sources are particularly crucial for marginalized students as they help break down systemic barriers to higher education.

-To assist you in your search for funding options, EduMed has provided a broad list of scholarship resources to support your education journey.
-You’ll also learn how to strengthen your applications with compelling essays and showcase your unique achievements to stand out from other applicants.
+To assist you in your search for funding options, EduMed has provided the following broad list of scholarship resources designed to support the education journeys of marginalized students.

 ACB Scholarship Program